Our role in managing and dealing with land contamination

 - Read more on Land Contamination and Risk Management on Gov.uk (for references to RPS 182 and RPS 215, NRW has equivalent regulatory decisions in place for Wales.
 Please contact us for further information)

 - Land Contamination: a guide for developers, Welsh Local Government Association

-* Please note that NRW has not adopted the 'National Quality Mark Scheme' and therefore position statement J9 of the Environment Agency's approach to protecting groundwater does not apply in Wales.
+- Read the Environment Agency’s approach to protecting groundwater (NRW has not adopted the 'National Quality Mark Scheme' and therefore position statement J9 of the Environment Agency's approach to protecting groundwater does not apply in Wales)